Kainattabdullah/Machine-Learning/README.md

-# Machine Learning Repository
+# Machine Learning

-This repository hosts various Jupyter Notebooks demonstrating different machine learning techniques and applications.
+My Machine Learning repository host various Jupyter Notebooks demonstrating different machine learning techniques and applications.
 Each notebook focuses on a specific dataset or algorithm, providing insights into data handling, modeling, and evaluation.

 ## Table of Contents